boqian-li/4-animation-demos/Cloth Simulation & Interaction with Rigid Body/README.md

 * Above all, this is a simulation of a piece of cloth which could move and deform.
-* What's more both of them are based on Mass-Spring System and the Triangle Mesh.
+* What's more, both of them are based on Mass-Spring System and the Triangle Mesh.
+* Interaction with a rigid ball is also achieved.

 There are two methods applied to it.
   ---